A summary of the grants are below for your convenience:

 - Click below to download the Letter of Intent.

 - Fill out the form and submit by

 Successful applications are invited to submit a Full Proposal and make a brief presentation to an external advisory board.

 The TDF’s reviewers, both internal and external, look at the following:

 - Path to market

 - Stage of development

-- Applicants chosen to receive funding will prepare and submit a project plan.
+Following the Advisory Board Presentation, TDF will release award announcements.
+Awardees who have been selected to receive funding will prepare and submit a project plan.

-*Because the evaluation and selection process will place a strong emphasis on the project’s commercial potential, applicants are encouraged to contact the TDF to discuss the full proposal as well as the format and content of the presentation.
+Because the evaluation and selection process will place a strong emphasis on the project’s commercial potential, applicants are encouraged to contact TDF to discuss the full proposal as well as the format and content of the presentation.